The Hand That Rocks the Cradle (2025 film): Plot

 Stewart confronts Polly with the results of his background check, revealing that her true name is Rebecca, and that both she and Caitlyn—whose real name is Jennifer—share a dark history.
 Years earlier in San Bernardino, a fire set by young Jennifer had destroyed Rebecca's home, killing her parents and infant sister.
 Jennifer was given a new identity and a second chance, while Rebecca endured years of trauma in abusive foster homes.
-Although Stewart urges forgiveness, Polly kills him with a baseball bat, stealing his research before fleeing.
-Caitlyn learns of Stewart's assault and rushes home, only to find Polly calmly dining with Miguel and the children while dressed in Caitlyn's clothes.
+Although Stewart urges forgiveness, Polly bludgeons him to death with a baseball bat, stealing his research before fleeing.
+Caitlyn learns of Stewart's murder and rushes home, only to find Polly calmly dining with Miguel and the children while dressed in Caitlyn's clothes.
 Enraged, Caitlyn destroys Polly's belongings and lunges at her, accidentally striking Emma during the struggle.
-Miguel, horrified, expels Caitlyn from the house and files domestic violence charges, barring her from seeing her daughters unsupervised.
+Miguel, horrified, kicks Caitlyn from the house and files domestic violence charges, barring her from seeing her daughters unsupervised.
 Desperate, Caitlyn later appears at Emma's basketball game and pleads for reconciliation.
 Emma forgives her and secretly returns Stewart's documents which she stole from Polly.
 A childhood photograph of Polly triggers Caitlyn's memory, and she recognizes Polly as the surviving child from the fire.

 Racing home, Caitlyn finds Polly fully transformed into her double, even replicating her hairstyle and mannerisms.
 The two share a tense confrontation in the kitchen.
-Caitlyn confesses that she set the fire not out of malice but to escape Polly's father, who had sexually abused both girls.
+Caitlyn confesses that she set the fire not out of malice but to escape Polly's father, who had sexually abused the both of them.
 Polly doubts her sincerity but acknowledges that, true or not, Caitlyn robbed her of a family and any chance at happiness.
 Caitlyn attempts to embrace her, but Polly shatters a glass and stabs her, declaring her intent to assume Caitlyn's life and raise her children as her own.
 A violent struggle follows, culminating with Caitlyn pushing Polly through a plate-glass window.
 As Caitlyn flees with Josie, Polly attacks their car, causing Caitlyn to swerve into oncoming traffic.
-The crash leaves Caitlyn and Josie dazed, while Polly suffers fatal injuries.
+The crash leaves Caitlyn and Josie dazed, while Polly is flung to the street, suffering fatal injuries.
 Witnessing the event, Miguel arrives with Emma and apologizes for doubting Caitlyn.
-She holds Polly in her final moments.
+She holds Polly as she bleeds to death from a destroyed arm.

 Later, Caitlyn stares into a lit fire, haunted but alive.
-Nearby, Emma imitates Polly's gestures and repeats one of her stories about life in foster care, soothing her baby sister.
+Nearby, Emma imitates Polly's gestures to Josie and repeats one of her stories about life in foster care, soothing her baby sister.